 Teraligen has quickly gained popularity and secured solid positions both in adult and child therapy of various diseases and disorders, primarily in psychoneurology, surgery, anesthesiology and dermatology owing to a number of pharmacological properties of fundamental clinical importance and its multimodal mechanism of action.
 Alimemazine has a rich and diverse clinical research base, as well as global application experience..

-The drug is indicated for adults, the elderly and children from 7 years of age; available in two dosage forms: 5 mg tablets and intramuscular solution - 5 mg/ml.
+The drug is indicated for adults, the elderly and children from 3 years of age (for a number of indications); available in three dosage forms: 5 mg tablets, retard 20 mg and intramuscular solution - 5 mg/ml.

 3PRODUCT MONOGRAPH PANECTYL (Trimeprazine Tartrate) 2.5 mg and 5 mg Tablets Antipruritic – Antihistaminic 8250 Décarie.
 8250 Décarie Blvd, suite 110.
 Montréal, QC.
 Canada, H4P 2P5.
 Date of revision: December 11th 2015.